 An updated survey of Fed members released Wednesday lowered their prediction for future rates, reflecting the committee’s cautious approach.

-The members see the federal funds rate rising to only 0.6% by year end, reaching 1.9% by 2018 and topping out at 2.9% in the longer run, down from 3% in earlier predictions.
+The members see the federal funds rate rising to only 0.6% by year's end, reaching 1.9% by 2018 and topping out at 2.9% in the longer run, down from 3% in earlier predictions.

 Years of rock-bottom rates have created a "new normal" that is expected to be hard to shake.

-Currently, CD interest rates remain below 1% for one- and five-year CDs.
-That's a far cry from rates in 2007, just before the crash, which averaged more than 3.5% for one-year CDs and about 4% for five-year CDs.
+Currently, CD interest rates remain below 1% for 1- and 5-year CDs.
+That's a far cry from rates in 2007, just before the crash, that averaged more than 3.5% for 1-year CDs and about 4% for 5-year CDs.

-For individual savers, it still makes sense to keep emergency fund savings in bank accounts or CDs where it’s not subjects to the ups and down of the stock market, and it can be accessed easily.
+For individual savers, it still makes sense to keep emergency fund savings in bank accounts or CDs, where it’s not subject to the ups and downs of the stock market and can be accessed easily.